greshh/3DGraphicsScene/README.md

 This was created from a start-up code written by lecturer Dr. Ian Bond.

 ## Instructions
+Extract the images from the `Textures.zip` file to a new folder `Textures`.
 Run `A3DGraphicsScene.java` and enjoy the view!

 ## What I learnt:
 - Coordinate transformations (in homogeneous coordinates)